 At inception, the fair value of the derivative instrument has been recorded as a liability on the consolidated balance sheet with the corresponding amount recorded as a discount to the Note.
-Such discount will be accreted from the issuance date to the maturity date of the Note.
-The change in the fair value of the derivative liability will be recorded in other income or expenses in the consolidated statement of operations at the end of each period, with the offset to the derivative liability on the consolidated balance sheet.
+The discount was accreted from the issuance date to the maturity date of the Note.
+The change in the fair value of the derivative liability was recorded in other income or expenses in the consolidated statement of operations at the end of each period, with the offset to the derivative liability on the consolidated balance sheets.
 The fair value of the embedded derivative liability was determined using the Monte Carlo Simulation model on the issuance date.